 Many educational toys, especially for younger toddlers and preschoolers, focus on helping little ones develop and improve their fine motor skills.
 This might be something as simple as being able to pick up and grip a block, or an oddly shaped item in a wooden peg puzzle.
 Some of the simplest early learning fine motor skills toys might include a plastic container with different shaped holes that only a single piece can fit into, or an activity centre with balls that run on mazes.
 Kids experiment and work hard to finally figure out which pieces go where.
 The same principle can apply to toys for older kids, like large puzzles and building toys.

 For older kids, especially, toys like building block sets help them improve dexterity as they combine tiny pieces with intricate details to form larger structures.
 With younger kids, the same principle holds, but with bigger, more age-appropriate items they can use to learn how to push levers, for example, turn knobs, or even place a key into a hole.
-Video games can apply here, too, as older kids learn how to manipulate a controller to make an on-screen character do different things, recalling the right sequence of
+Video games can apply here, too, as older kids learn how to manipulate a controller to make an on-screen character do different things, recalling the right sequence of movements and being able to do them effectively and on time.

 Learning letters, numbers, and patterns